msrresearch/mdivicomtools/README.md

 **mdivicomtools** is a Python-based package designed for building and running analysis pipelines, specifically tailored for research in multimodal visual communication.
 It is developed as part of the [mdinteract](https://vicom.info/projects/multimodal-assessment-of-dyadic-interaction-in-disorders-of-social-interaction) project within the DFG Priority Program Visual Communication ([ViCom](https://vicom.info)).

-This repository provides core utilities along with modular components integrated via Git submodules, streamlining data processing and analysis workflows.
+This repository provides core utilities and modular components (integrated via Git submodules).
+The package is designed to be extensible, allowing users to add their own modules or integrate existing ones.

 **Note:** The repository is under active development.
-Core functionalities are available, with additional features being progressively integrated.
+In this early alpha version core functionalities and selected submodules are available, with additional features being progressively integrated.

 ---